 NEGATIVE BODY IMAGE AND POOR SELF-ESTEEM

-Many women, even those without fibroids, understand first-hand how bloating and weight gain –– both potential symptoms of fibroids –– can negatively impact body image and self-esteem.
+Many women, even those without fibroids, understand first-hand how bloating and weight gain –– both potential uterine fibroid symptoms –– can negatively impact body image and self-esteem.
 This can occur even if these physical symptoms are not visible to others.
 For instance, feeling heavier or less agile can affect your sense of self, even if no one else notices outward changes.

 Women with an enlarged abdomen may be most at risk for potential issues with a negative body image.
 Some women report that their clothing fits differently after developing fibroids.
 Others share that they no longer feel as attractive and/or are avoiding intimate situations as a result.
 In extreme cases, an enlarged abdomen due to fibroids can cause a woman to appear pregnant –– a situation especially scarring for anyone dealing with fertility issues.

 FEAR, STRESS, AND ANXIETY

 Women with fibroids often report high levels of concern about many areas of their lives –– including family, relationships, and career.
 Such concerns tend to involve issues like:

 - Fear over potential fertility issues or the impact of fibroids on a growing fetus